What are Oxalates in Plants? Health Considerations

 Our body also has the ability to metabolise oxalates using the liver enzyme gamma-glutamyl carboxylase, but vitamin K is needed for this reaction, which is dependent on the shikimate pathway which glyphosate acts on and stops, therefore without the vitamin K our body struggles to metabolise oxalates.

-Dr Stephanie Seneff, shows how using glyphosate in agriculture not only effects the plants we eat but also effects our microbiome putting us into a state where oxalates in food may not be broken down and accumulate in the body causing disease.
+Dr Stephanie Seneff, shows how using glyphosate in agriculture not only affects the plants we eat but also affects our microbiome putting us into a state where oxalates in food may not be broken down and accumulate in the body causing disease.
 I have given you the reference to read the science and biochemistry around this.
 (4)

 Oxalates and other plant compounds have become the scape goat for an agricultural and food system that is destroying our very ability to digest plants, foods that we have eaten for thousands of generations.